savob/ttc_check/README.md

-# buscheck
+# TTC Check

-A display to show bus predictions on demand
+A display to show bus arrival predictions on demand in Toronto using an ESP32.